 When it comes to juvenile races, there are few race that are as informative or influential as those run at Royal Ascot.
-The best of the bunch comes late at the meeting in race three on the final day in 2020 (the opening day ordinarily), in the form of the Coventry Stakes.
+The best of the bunch comes on the opening day of the meeting in race two in the form of the Coventry Stakes.

 The likes of Mill Reef, Henrythenavigator and Dawn Approach all initially burst on to the scene in a contest which can often point the way to future excellence.